nguyendviet/mobile-notes/README.md

     $ git clone git@github.com:nguyendviet/mobile-notes.git
     $ cd mobile-notes
     ```
-1. [Create and deploy Lambda, API Gateway and DynamoDB](https://s3.amazonaws.com/solutions-reference/mobile-backend/latest/mobile-app-backend.pdf).
+1. [Create and deploy Lambda, API Gateway and DynamoDB with execution roles](https://s3.amazonaws.com/solutions-reference/mobile-backend/latest/mobile-app-backend.pdf).
 The Lambda code is in this repository: `./lambda/`.
 1. [Create AWS Cognito User Pools](https://serverless-stack.com/chapters/create-a-cognito-user-pool.html).
 1. Follow the steps on Serverless-Stack.com to create your React app or use the code in this repository: `./client/`.
 1. Once you've set up Lambda, API Gateway, DynamoDB and Cognito, you can set up your own `aws-variables.js` file which should look like: `./client/src/lib/aws-variables.js-example`.